Lakshitladha007/actions-1/README.md

 We will be learning Github Actions,
-- a rbust automation tool that empowers you to streamline repetitive tasks
+- a robust automation tool that empowers you to streamline repetitive tasks
 - automate your software development workflows
 - enhancing productivity and workflow